 - Add sauteéd peppers, onions, and mushrooms to fajitas.

-Did you know that a small, 4oz serving of ground beef could have almost 400 calories and 32 grams of fat?
+Did you know that a small 4oz serving of ground beef could have almost 400 calories and 32 grams of fat?
 Wowza!
 If you enjoy a full-fat burger from time to time, go for it.
-But, consider replacing your regular rotation with a leaner cut of meat.
+But, consider replacing your regular rotation with a leaner cut of meat or really keep an eye on those portions.

 For example, burgers can be made with 95% lean beef, 93% ground turkey, ground turkey breast or ground chicken breast.
 Please note that you will want to find recipes suited to these meats as leaner cuts do cook differently than their richer versions.